akwilliamson/Family-Tree/README.md

-# Family tree
+Family tree
+===

-This is a command-line app to track a family tree.
-It's an exercise in using Active Record without Rails, and playing around with associations that aren't always straightforward.
+A command-line app to track a family tree.
+Started by another coder.

-So far, the only functionality that's been implemented is tracking which people are married to each other.
+Initially, the only functionality that was implemented was tracking which people are married to each other.

-Future features:
+Added features:

-* DONE Tracking children
+**DONE** Tracking children

-* DONE Reporting parents
+**DONE** Reporting parents

-* Reporting siblings, cousins, uncles/aunts, etc.
+Reporting siblings, cousins, uncles/aunts, etc.

-* Tracking divorces
+Tracking divorces